kevinfjiang/FuncNotify/READMEPYPI.md

     time_func(function=wait_func5)(*func5_args, **func5_kwargs)
 ```

-All accomplish the same objective of notifying the user after `wait_func()` completes, one does so with the phone number saved as a env variable in `.env` so it never accidentally gets exposed.
+All accomplish the same objective of notifying the user after `wait_func()` completes, one does so with the phone number saved as an env variable in `.env` so it never accidentally gets exposed.

 #### **CLI arguments:**
 ```$ FuncNotify [command here] --kwargs NotifyMethod=Text phone=8001234567 ```